 Dr. Sullivan employs a variety of treatments, from lifestyle changes to cosmetic dentistry options such as dental implants.
 Here’s a partial list of his TMJ treatments:

-- Splints or night guards — To put the jaw in the correct position and to lessen the patient’s ability to grind his or her teeth, we fabricate plastic mouthpieces that fit over the upper and lower teeth.
+Splints or Night guards help to put the jaw in the correct position and to lessen the patient’s ability to grind his or her teeth, we fabricate plastic mouthpieces that fit over the upper and lower teeth.
 These are usually worn at night.

-- Botox injections — This muscle relaxer known for its ability to block the muscles that create wrinkles on the upper part of the face can be very effective in relaxing the overused muscles that lead to TMJ pain.
+Botox injections are a muscle relaxer known for its ability to block the muscles that create wrinkles on the upper part of the face can be very effective in relaxing the overused muscles that lead to TMJ pain.

 Schedule a consultation

 If you have been experiencing jaw pain, frequent headaches, or any of the other symptoms of TMJ listed above, you can benefit from the neuromuscular dentistry expertise of Dr. Sullivan.
 Call us at 225-635-4422 to schedule a consultation, so that we can put the chronic pain behind you.